 Benjamin Graham described Mr. Market as a manic-depressive, randomly swinging from bouts of optimism to moods of pessimism.
 While equities and markets exist in perpetuity and can create wealth in the long-term, most investors don’t have the luxury of remaining invested forever.
-We have extensively discussed the problem of sequence-of-returns risk for investors who have finite investment horizons in our Free Float newsletters (Intro, How-to.)
+We have extensively discussed the problem of sequence-of-returns risk for investors who have finite investment horizons in our Free Float newsletters (Intro.)

 A bigger problem than sequence, is the severity of low-probability events.
 Also called fat-tails or black-swans.

 While an investor can mitigate an unfortunate sequence of returns through diversification, a market tsunami can hit all assets at the same time.

 The charts show how years of returns can get wiped out in a month in the markets.
 While investors mostly focus on the average, the tails end up dictating their actual returns.